 Directed by Talvin Wilks

-As this witty love story unfolds, The Peculiar Patriot gives voice to the voiceless and shines a glaring light on America’s fastest growing epidemic/industry while enchanting audiences with provocative thought, hilarious dialogue, and gripping pathos.
+As this “hilarious and poignant” (Broadway World) love story unfolds, The Peculiar Patriot gives voice to the voiceless and shines a glaring light on America’s fastest growing epidemic/industry while enchanting audiences with provocative thought, hilarious dialogue, and gripping pathos.

-Inspired by Liza’s decade-long work with prison populations, the play examines the human impact and inhuman machinery of mass incarceration.
-Betsy’s tale has become a powerful human story that impacts more than 2.5 million people behind bars, their loved ones and their communities.
-While The Peculiar Patriot has been performed informally, MAPP International is developing this timely project into a fully staged show that can be accessible to broader audiences nationwide.
+Inspired by Liza’s decade-long work with prison populations, the play examines the human impact and inhuman machinery of mass incarceration, while Betsy’s tale unfolds as a powerful human story drawn from the author’s personal experience of a prison system that currently sees more than 2.5 million people behind bars, their loved ones and their communities.

 THE PECULIAR PATRIOT